PouceHeure/hugo-latex/README.md

 {{< cite "einstein1905" >}}
 ```

-Need to create a file /data/biblio.yaml and fill it like:
+Need to create a file /data/biblio.yaml and fill it as:
 ```yaml
 einstein1905: # name to use with the cite command
   text: ... # name appear once the command called